Hunter's Point South: Description

 The plan calls for a 10-year build-out of 5,000 dwelling middle-income units, 1,100-seat intermediate/high school, waterfront park of 11 acre, 96500 sqft for commercial development, 4600 sqft of community space.
 A November 2008 New York Times article reported that critics of the plan said it goes too far in benefiting middle-class households at the expense of lower-income ones, while officials countered that it is intended to address the exodus of middle-class families from the city because of rising housing costs.
 Only families earning between $55,000 and $158,000 would be eligible for units, although the median household income in Queens was only $51,290.

 The first phase of the project will include the construction of 925 units of housing on two development parcels.
 Construction of the buildings, as well as the school and a portion of the waterfront park, were originally planned for mid-summer 2010.
 Originally, officials said that 75% of the units would be set aside for middle- to lower-income families with household incomes ranging from $32,000 to $130,000 a year for a family of four.
 In November 2011, it was announced that all of the units would be affordable housing.
 One tower will be 37 stories; the other, 32.
 The two towers, connected at their bases, will have commercial space at their ground floors, as well as provisions for a pre-kindergarten, a medical facility, a rock climbing wall, and restaurants.
 The second phase of the project, to the south of the current lot, will be even larger, with 1139 apartments, 796 of them affordable.

 A ground-breaking ceremony, planned for October 2012, was delayed to March 4, 2013.
-The project was originally expected to finish its first phase in 2014, but will now finish in 2015.
+The project was originally expected to finish its first phase in 2014, but was pushed back finish in 2015.
 The project was briefly delayed by a $13 million window procuration dispute in April 2014, but construction was quickly restarted.
 A Request for Proposals for the second phase of the project, which includes development of a lot south of the two buildings, was issued on May 28, 2014, for the site's infrastructure.

 The Phase 1 waterfront park opened on August 27, 2013.
 The 1,100-seat school building in the development's Phase 1 opened in September 2013, with 52 classrooms, science labs, an auditorium, a gym, a library, and a cafeteria.